 We claim that the molecular collection ontology is parasitic on the Contained-Stuff ontology.
 No one has succeeded in saying anything coherent about establishing the conditions for reasoning with the molecular collection ontology.
 We believe the reason for this failure is that the MC ontology alone is insufficient.
 Global information is required to identify what MC is doing.
 In classical physics the notion of gradient provides a local method for determining such motion.
 But establishing the gradient requires a global view of the physical system.
 The Contained-Stuff ontology provides this viewpoint for the MC ontology by establishing paths and conditions for flows and state changes.
-The reasoning based on molecular collections starts with the results of the Contained-Stuff description, and consequently does not have to re-derive those conclusions.
+The reasoning based on molecular collections starts with the results of the Contained-Stuff description. and consequently does not have to re-derive those conclusions.

-Consider the system shown in Figure 2.
+Consider the system shown in Figure 1.
 Figuring out how MC moves requires knowing the mass properties of the fluid, viewed with respect to the components of the system.
-Looking solely at MC, there is no way to establish the pressure differences between system components that imply the direction of flow.
-Although MC must play a role in the solution of the problem, the molecular collection ontology is inadequate.
-To determine facts like flow direction, the Contained-Stuff ontology must be used.
-Given a Contained-Stuff description, we can talk about pressure as a function of location rather than trying to find the pressure on an arbitrary collection of molecules.
-Here, a pump establishes a pressure gradient, causing a liquid flow into the boiler.
+Looking solely at MC, there is no way to establish the pressure differences between system components that Figure 2: Sample rules for generating MC movements These rules, associated with particular processes, describe how the MC's place and state change as a consequence of that process acting.

-Figure 1: Sample rules for generating MC movements

-These rules, associated with particular processes, describe how the MC's place and state change as a consequence of that process acting.
 Space limitations preclude showing the entire rule set.